flightaware/kafkatcl/README.md

 * *$handle* **name**

 Return the kafka name of the handle.
+You'll get something like **rdkafka#producer-0**.

 * *$handle* **config** *?key value?*